eddierzhang/video_retrieval/README.md

 4. Generalized vs Specialized Inference: Since I used pretrained models, I didn't have to annotate any data specifically or retrain any models, which can be costly.
 However, training more specialized models could yield better performance.

 ## Future Works
-1. Improve OCR: Build a more robust video OCR pipeline using text detection, frame enhancement, multi-frame aggregation, and tracking to better recognize small or blurry text such as license plates and signs.
+1. **Improve OCR:** Build a more robust video OCR pipeline using text detection, frame enhancement, multi-frame aggregation, and tracking to better recognize small or blurry text such as license plates and signs.
-2. Add stronger temporal reasoning: Extend the query planner to understand relationships such as before, after, during, and then, through analyzing more video chunks,  allowing the system to handle queries involving sequences of multiple events.
+2. **Add stronger temporal reasoning:** Extend the query planner to understand relationships such as before, after, during, and then by analyzing more video chunks, allowing the system to handle queries involving sequences of multiple events.
-3. Improve ranking and score calibration: Tune or learn how much weight to give video, transcript, metadata, OCR, and BM25 evidence for each query instead of relying mainly on manually selected scoring rules.
+3. **Improve ranking and score calibration:** Tune or learn how much weight to give video, transcript, metadata, OCR, and BM25 evidence for each query instead of relying mainly on manually selected scoring rules.
-4. Build an annotated formal evaluation benchmark to evaluate model performance
+4. **Build an annotated formal evaluation benchmark:** Create a labeled benchmark with ground-truth timestamps and query-event pairs to systematically evaluate retrieval accuracy, temporal localization, and overall system performance.